 One study from Capgemini claims organisations that combine “high automation maturity” with “advanced upskilling programs” save up to $270 million more than those who neglect to upskill their people.

-“Too many big companies are lagging in developing training programs and not realizing full productivity benefits as a result,” says Claudia Crummenerl, Managing Director, People and Organisation practice at Capgemini Invent.
+“Too many big companies are lagging in developing digital upskilling training programs and not realizing full productivity benefits as a result,” says Claudia Crummenerl, Managing Director, People and Organisation practice at Capgemini Invent.

 “There is no question that automation will transform the workforce and existing job roles, but the crucial factor is that companies make faster progress to prepare themselves, and their employees, to realise the benefits of automation.”